REMINDER: the meetings of the SFE are open to people who are not members with a contribution of 5 euros adjustable at the entrance.

 Mrs Anne BOUD'HORS, Edfu in the VIIe century AD: the contribution of the “papyrus jar”

-Mr. Julien SIESSE, Montuhotep-Resseneb: a governor of Elephantine forgotten from the middle of the XIIIe dynasty
+Mr. Julien SIESSE, Montouhotep-Resséneb: a forgotten governor of Elephantine in the middle of the XNUMXth centurye dynasty

-Mr Vincent RONDOT, El-Hassa 2018: in 100 after AD, a new temple at Amon in the island of Meroe.
-Achievements and questions
+Mr Vincent RONDOT, El-Hassa 2018: in 100 apr.
+AD, a new temple in Amon on the island of Meroe.
+Acquisitions and questions

 Mrs Ghislaine WIDMER, The demotic graffiti of Karnak: numbers and letters